yohasebe/monadic-chat/docs/console-panel.md

 ![Action Menu](/assets/images/action-menu.png ':size=150')

-**Rebuild** Rebuild the Docker images and containers for Monadic Chat.
+**Rebuild All** Rebuild all Docker images and containers for Monadic Chat.

+**Rebuild Ruby Container** Rebuild the Docker image and container (`monadic-chat-ruby-container`) that powers Monadic Chat.

+**Rebuild Python Container** Rebuild the Docker image and container (`monadic-chat-python-container`) used by the AI agents.

+**Rebuild User Containers** Rebuild the Docker images and containers defined by the user.

 **Uninstall Images and Containers** Remove the Docker images and containers for Monadic Chat.